-Meet Colette, a graduate engineer in our Defence team.
+Meet Colette, an engineer based at our Manchester hub.
 We chatted about her experience on our development programme, how she’s already taking on client projects and working to inspire more girls to pursue a STEM career.

 What were your career plans before joining Roke?